 A trained journalist and graduate of the BBC reporting school, Velma has dedicated her 14-year career to investigative reporting in the Western Balkans.
 She has worked as a court reporter for the Institute for War and Peace Reporting (IWPR), Balkan Investigative Reporting Network, and Association of Court reporters in Bosnia and Herzegovina.
 As a freelance journalist, she has collaborated with: Al Jazeera, BBC, PBS, National Geographic, Süddeutsche Zeitung, The New York Times, La Repbulica, Le Monde, The Guardian, The Observer, Neue Zürcher Zeitung, TV Espana, Danish TV 2, and Deutsche Welle.

-Tatjana Milovanović, Associate Editor
+Tatjana Milovanović, Deputy Editor-in-Chief